-In the eastern part the average temperature is between 27 and 36 degrees Celsius.
+In the eastern part the average daily temperature is between 27 and 36 degrees Celsius.
 In the west the average is 2-3 degrees cooler.
 Night temperatures are significantly lower than in Bali.
 During the month of June to August night temperatures sometimes drop down below 15 degrees.
 The highest temperatures occur before the first rains in October or November.

 It is considered certain that the "El Nino" effect plays a role in the climate changes.
 There are extreme droughts during but also heavy rain after "El Nino".
 Rivers in the south change their course because of flooding and destroy fields and bridges.